 - 2001: International (Non UK) Adviser, Communications, Cultural and Media Studies assessment panel, Research Assessment Exercise, United Kingdom

-- 2000: Fellow, Australian Academic of the Humanities
+- 2000: Fellow, Australian Academy of the Humanities

 - 2000: Isaac Manasseh Meyer Fellowship, National University of Singapore